Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Time-Domain Theory

-The Jacobi elliptic solutions found here bear many similarities to the sine-wave evolution that occurs during undepleted phase-mismatched SHG, namely, periodic oscillations of the fundamental and second harmonic power in $z$, and a maximum conversion efficiency that increases with increasing pump power.
-However, the Jacobi-elliptic functions saturate at high power, and the spatial period at which power oscillates between the fundamental and second harmonic, hereafter referred to as the conversion period, decreases as the local field intensity becomes larger.
-The conversion period varies across the field envelopes as
+The Jacobi elliptic solutions found here bear many similarities to the sinusoidal evolution that occurs during phase-mismatched SHG in the weak-conversion limit, namely, periodic oscillations of the fundamental and second harmonic power in $z$, and a maximum pump depletion ($\nu_b^2$) that increases with $A_\omega(0,t)$.
+However, the Jacobi elliptic functions become increasingly anharmonic with increasing field intensity (due to saturation) and the spatial period at which power oscillates between the fundamental and second harmonic, hereafter referred to as the conversion period, decreases for a given $\Delta k$ as the local field intensity becomes larger.
+This conversion period is given by

-where $K$ is the complete elliptic integral of the first kind. $K(\nu(t)^4)$ varies slowly for most physically encountered values of $\nu(t)$, e.g. $K(0)=\pi/2$ and $K(\nu^4)\approx 2.3$ for a pump depletion of $\nu^2 = 0.9$, and therefore the variation of $L_\mathrm{conv}(t)$ is dominated by $\nu(t)/(\kappa A_\omega(0,t))$.
-Fig. \ref{fig:jetheory}(a-b) shows the theoretical evolution of a 50-fs-wide sech$^2$ pulse in a 6-mm-long waveguide.
+where $K$ is the complete elliptic integral of the first kind. $K(v_b^4(t))$ varies slowly for most physically encountered values of $v_b(t)$, e.g. $K(v_b^4=0)=\pi/2$ and $K(v_b^4=0.81)\approx 1.45 \pi/2$ for a maximum pump depletion of $v_b^2 = 0.9$.
+Therefore the variation of $L_\mathrm{conv}(t)$ is dominated by $v_b(t)/(\kappa A_\omega(0,t))$.
+Fig. \ref{fig:jetheory}(a-c) shows the theoretical evolution of a 50-fs-wide (3 dB) sech$^2$ pulse in a 6-mm-long waveguide given by Eqns.~\ref{eqn:je1}-\ref{eqn:je2}.
 Here, we have assumed a pulse energy of 4 pJ, $\eta_0 = 1000~\%$/W-cm$^2$, and $\Delta k = -3\pi/L$, where $L$ is the length of the waveguide.
-The dotted white lines correspond to the $m^\mathrm{th}$ half-period, $L_m= mL_\mathrm{conv}/2$, where even $m$ coincide with the local maxima and minima of the fundamental and second harmonic, respectively.
+The dotted white lines correspond to the $m^\mathrm{th}$ half-period, $L_m(t)= mL_\mathrm{conv}(t)/2$, where even $m$ coincide with the local maxima and minima of the fundamental and second harmonic, respectively.
 Near the peak of the pulse the conversion period is the shortest and both harmonics undergo $\sim 5$ conversion periods as the field propagates through the waveguide.
 The oscillations of the power in the tails of the pulse asymptotically approach to the conversion period associated with undepleted SHG (equal to twice the conventional coherence length in this limit), $L_\mathrm{conv}(\infty) = 2\pi/|\Delta k|$.
-Remarkably, the power at the peak oscillates three times faster than in the tails of the pulse, which gives rise to a pulse shape with rapid temporal amplitude oscillations as each portion of the pulse cycles through a different number of conversion periods (Fig. \ref{fig:jetheory}, solid lines).
+Remarkably, the power at the peak oscillates three times faster than in the tails of the pulse, which generates a pulse shape with rapid femtosecond amplitude oscillations as each time-slice of the pulse cycles through a different number of conversion periods (Fig.~\ref{fig:jetheory}(a-c), red and blue curves).

 Using the same quasi-static heuristic, the Jacobi elliptic solutions can be shown to predict phase envelopes for the fundamental and second harmonic,